-Happiness as a human pursuit is ingrained in our actions for as long as we can remember and positive psychology has taken this concept into the realm of scientific research in hopes of gaining a better understanding of global well-being and meaningful living.
+Happiness has been a human pursuit for as long as we can remember, and positive psychology has taken this concept into the realm of scientific research in hopes of gaining a better understanding of global well-being and meaningful living.

-Whether on a global or individual level the pursuit of happiness is one which is gaining traction and scientific recognition.
+Whether on a global or an individual level, the pursuit of happiness is one which is gaining traction and scientific recognition.

 A Definition of Happiness

-There are many definitions of happiness which can be cited here however in general, happiness is regarded as the positive emotions we have in regards to the pleasurable activities we take part in through our daily lives.
+There are many definitions of happiness.
+In general, however, happiness is understood as the positive emotions we have in regards to the pleasurable activities we take part in through our daily lives.